voice91/express/docs/Architecture/015-add-sponsor-borrower-to-the-deal.md

 6. Photo: The photo of sponsor

+7. Documents: The documents related to the sponsor, this can be added from edit sponsor page

+8. Portfolio: The property related to the sponsor
+>> This is not operational yet

 # Add sponsor to the deal

 - When creating a deal, sponsors can be added from a dropdown list.